themattbirch/Portfolio/src/content/posts/five-seo-trends-digital-marketers-2024.md

 Marketers, SEOs and business owners are beginning to pay attention to this area, for keyword searches, links, etc., due to machine learning.
 Optimize content with voice search in mind as well.
 To do this, make sure the copy in your blog posts and web pages answers related questions that users may be looking for in their search query.
 If you can provide answers to their questions, you'll have a better chance of ranking for voice search results.

-- User experience still reigns supreme
+- User experience still reigns supreme.

-Especially with Google's Core Web Vitals ranking signal, and the Page Experience algorithm update.Backlinks matter, as well as on and off-page SEO.
+Especially with Google's Core Web Vitals ranking signal, and the Page Experience algorithm update.
+Backlinks matter, as well as on and off-page SEO.
 And as we discussed above, search intent is also important.
 But nothing is more impactful in terms of how a page ranks than delivering on user experience.

 Make sure you're providing an enjoyable, frictionless experience for users browsing your page, first and foremost.

-## Summary: Why digital marketers should follow these 2024 SEO trends
+## Digital Marketers Should Leverage These Trends

 SEO is far more complicated than it used to be, but is even more important nowadays.
 Any business looking to improve brand awareness, generate leads and increase sales should optimize content for it.